Oxygen-Low/Bolt.diy/README.md

 Github Integration - Allow users to add github Personal Access Tokens to import, sync, and create new github repositories, to prevent data loss. - Planned after Authentication System

 # Experimental/Beta Branch
 If you want to test some features out early or want to have access to some features early, use the beta branch.
-You can switch to it with ``git checkout Beta``.
+You can switch to it with ``git checkout beta``.

 Note that the beta branch will likely contain errors or bugs way more often than the main/stable branch.